 You May Have One Last Start Left

-You turn the key and nothing happens; or you hear a single faint click but the motor still won’t crank.
-If you are lucky you may still be able to start the engine one last time.
+So, you turn the key and nothing happens or you hear a single faint click; but the motor still won’t crank.
+If you are lucky, you may still be able to start the engine, one last time.

-This may sound unconventional; but tapping the rear of the starter while turning the key might start the engine.
-It is best to have a friend turn the key while you use the hammer to tap the starter.
-If the engine starts; have the starter fixed or replaced immediately.
+This may sound unconventional; but tapping the rear of the starter, while turning the key might start the engine.
+It is best to have a friend, turn the key while you use the hammer to, tap the starter.
+Finally, if the engine starts, have the starter fixed or replaced immediately.

-Starting system problems can be hard to diagnose; but paying attention to the symptoms will help you.
-And not only that; it can help you save money in the process.
+So, starting system problems can be hard to diagnose; but paying attention to the symptoms will help you.
+And, not only that; it can help you save money in the process.